 Our data team looked closer at a cohort of clients – those self-reporting one or more visits to the doctor or the emergency department in the last sixth months because of addiction-related issues.

-Of these clients, 63 remained engaged with a FIT coach for at least six months and reported at enrollment - 51% had one visit, 33% 2-3 visits, and 16% more than 4 visits.
+Of these clients, 63 remained engaged with a FIT coach for at least six months and reported at enrollment – 51% had one visit, 33% had two to three visits and 16% had more than four visits.
 After six months of coaching, 65% (41/63) of the clients self-reported having no visits in the last six months (Figure 1).

 Figure 1: How often have you visited the doctor or emergency department in the last 6 months because of addiction related issues?